Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 The control node is the system from where the Oracle Linux Automation Engine playbooks run.
 Before running playbooks, installing the Oracle Linux Automation Engine packages is required.

-If not already connected, open a terminal and connect via ssh to the ol-node-01 system.
+Open a new terminal and connect via SSH to the ol-control-node system.

 Install the Oracle Linux Automation Engine package and dependencies.